 The reconstruction procedure is explained in Section~\ref{sec: reconstruction}.
 First examples of the object $c_\Gamma(M)$ are given in Section~\ref{sec: examples}.
 The result generalizes the correspondence theorem for rational curves in toric varieties, proved at the level of moduli spaces in~\cite{CMR14b,R15b}.

-The virtual classes of matroids have properties that are reminiscent of familiar matroid invariants.
-Given a subdivision of the matroid polytope of $M$, the virtual classes of the matroid $M$ and the initial matroids of the subdivision are related by the degeneration formula~\cite{R19}.
-Similarly, the virtual classes of a direct sum of matroids can be related to those of the factors~\cite{R19b}, though the classes are neither valuative nor satisfy a product rule for direct sums in the traditional sense.
+The virtual fundamental classes of matroids have properties that are reminiscent of familiar matroid invariants.
+Given a subdivision of the matroid polytope of $M$, the virtual fundamental classes of the matroid $M$ and the initial matroids of the subdivision are related by the degeneration formula~\cite{R19}.
+Similarly, the virtual fundamental classes of a direct sum of matroids can be related to those of the factors~\cite{R19b}.
+We expect these will be important properties in the further study of matroid Gromov--Witten theory.
+It is important to note, however, that the virtual fundamental classes are neither valuative nor satisfy a product rule for direct sums in the traditional sense.

-When $\partial W$ is the full wonderful boundary, the virtual class has an additional pleasant property.
-We have constructed matroid virtual classes using the wonderful compactification with respect to the maximal building set, in the sense of~\cite{dCP95}, however, when $\partial W$ is the wonderful boundary, the birational invariance of the logarithmic Gromov--Witten classes imply that the complex $c_\Gamma(M)$ depends only on the support of $\Delta_M$ in $\Delta_n$, rather than on the additional data of its fan structure~\cite{AW}.
+When $\partial W$ is the full wonderful boundary, the virtual fundamental class has an additional pleasant property.
+We have constructed matroid virtual fundamental classes using the wonderful compactification with respect to the maximal building set, in the sense of~\cite{dCP95}, however, when $\partial W$ is the wonderful boundary, the birational invariance of the logarithmic Gromov--Witten classes implies that the complex $c_\Gamma(M)$ depends only on the support of $\Delta_M$ in $\Delta_n$, rather than on the additional data of its fan structure~\cite{AW}.